victorsillerico/cnn_sat_imgs/README.md

 ## CNN models

-The CNN models applied in this project includes ResNet50, ALexNet, and VGG.
-We compare the test accuracy of each CNN model in our dataset and the conclusion is ResNet50 has the best performance with 92 % test accuracy.
+The CNN models applied in this project includes ResNet18, ResNet34, and ResNet50.
+We compare the test accuracy of each CNN model in our dataset and the conclusion is ResNet18 has the best performance with 99% test accuracy and 0.057 test loss.

 ## Experiments